 Note: Export Approval may take 1–3 business days

-Be sure to include the non-abbreviated chemical names and quantity of each in the description field of the NetShip document
+Be sure to include the non-abbreviated chemical names and quantity of each in the description field of the FreightPop document

-6) Bring parcel, Export Control approval (if applicable), SDS’s, and NetShip document to Carleton (Please email ahead 24 hrs so he knows to expect your parcel)
+6) Bring parcel, Export Control approval (if applicable), and FreightPop document to Ian (Please email ahead 24 hrs so he knows to expect your parcel)

 Carleton will investigate the Dept. of Transportation (D.O.T.) shipping guidelines, create any supporting D.O.
 T. supporting paperwork, and coordinate pick up and transportation to Berkeley Lab’s shipping and receiving department.